Boris Johnson back in coronavirus quarantine on eve of Britain’s ‘Freedom Day’

 Andrew Marr, a BBC presenter, put it to Communities Secretary Robert Jenrick on his Sunday morning show that people were asking themselves why they should self-quarantine if senior figures in the government were not.

-“This is about moral authority,” said Marr.
+“This is about moral authority,” Marr said.
 “This is the kind of thing that makes people ask: Why should we self isolate?
 Why should we keep our apps on when the prime minister and chancellor and other ministers seem to get outside the system?”

-Jenrick said that the testing pilot applied to many front line workers, not just Downing Street, which allowed them to continue their work.
+Jenrick said that the testing pilot applied to many front-line workers, not just Downing Street, which allowed them to continue their work.
 But he also said that if other members of the public are pinged, they should self-quarantine.

 Johnson and his team heard the outcry.
 Within hours, the prime minister’s spokesman said the prime minister will isolate at Chequers.